 OPTION 1: Ride the Bike-n-Ride Village Loop buses — Route 10

 Biking TART's Leelanau Trail between Traverse City and Suttons Bay is fun and exhilarating, but pedaling both ways can be more than you bargained for if you're not accustomed to biking long distances.
 That's why BATA and local nonprofit TART Trails have partnered to create a bike transportation program: Bike-n-Ride.

-The BATA Bike-n-Ride program lets you bike one way and ride the bus back, making for a much more enjoyable experience.
-This summer, bring your friends, family, or go solo on the trail.
+The BATA Bike-n-Ride program lets you bike one way and ride the bus back the other way.
+This summer, bring your friends, family, or go solo on the trails.
 Please note that Bike-n-Ride is not an express route; the bus will make regular stops.

 What you need to know about Bike-n-Ride:

 - Service is available for Leelenau Trail users on the Village Loop Route 10–Suttons Bay and Route 11–Glen Arbor.

 - Bike-n-Ride bus accommodates 11 bikes of various types, including child trailers.
 All other Loop buses are equipped to transport up to three bikes.

 - Passengers are responsible for loading bicycles; drivers will assist.

 - BATA assumes no liability for injuries or damages incurred to bikes, personal property, or persons while using the racks or riding the bus.